Melvillian/coinbase_dca/README.md

 Create an account on Coinbase and create an API key and secret, [which you can do here](https://portal.cdp.coinbase.com/access/api).
 Make sure you generate a "Trading Key", not a "General Key", because Trading Keys are the new authentication system that Coinbase uses.

-You will need to provide an IP address (or IP address range) from which this script is allowed to execute.
+You can provide an IP address (or IP address range) from which this script is allowed to execute.
 You have two options, 1 much easier but less secure, and 2 secure but much harder:

-1. Use an IP whitelist of `0.0.0.0/0`, which will allow any IP address to access the API.
+1. Don't set a value, which will allow any IP address to access the API.
 Obviously if your API key is discovered by attackers (because you commit it to a public repo, or your local machine is compromised) you could have all of your coin sold for some shitcoin.
 So beware of this option.

 2. Setup a VPN with a static IP and run your script from there.
 I don't do this because it's complicated and I secure my local machine well enough